ag999git/001-mirror/10-file-handling/120-ch10-scripts.md

     f.truncate(20)
 ```

-The truncate() method resizes the file to the exact number of bytes specified in the argument.
-If the file originally contained 100 characters, calling truncate(20) will keep the first 20 bytes and immediately delete everything else.
+The `truncate()` method resizes the file to the exact number of bytes specified in the argument.
+If the file originally contained 100 characters, calling `truncate(20)` will keep the first 20 bytes and immediately delete everything else.
 This operation is irreversible; the data from position 21 to 100 is permanently removed from the storage medium.
-If no argument is provided, the file is truncated at the current pointer position as determined by tell().
+If no argument is provided, the file is truncated at the current pointer position as determined by `tell()`.

-**8. Construct a script that demonstrates how to handle a FileNotFoundError using a try...except block when opening config.json.**
+**8. Construct a script that demonstrates how to handle a FileNotFoundError using a `try...except` block when opening `config.json`.**

 ```python